ECCC-ASTD-MRD/MIDAS-src/src/README.md

 #### Is this worth your time?

+* Building all carelessly from scratch but in parallel on the headnode using `make -j` is around 120 seconds.
-Building and linking the library is less than a second if a single module has been modified.
-Building a single program is around 2 seconds.
-Building all carelessly but in parallel on the headnode using `make -j` is around 12 seconds.
+* Building and linking the library is less than a second if a single module has been modified.
+* Building a single program is around 2 seconds.
+* If only a couple of modules need to be recompiled, building only the shared library is less than 20 seconds in most cases (depending on how deep is the modification).

 So if you make a modification, build and test once or twice, a simple `make -j [ ${programBaseName} ]` is what you need.
 If you intend on doing this development iteratively many times with short tests in between, then maybe the seconds saving is worth the more complex incantation.

-In any case, doing the build in parallel on the frontend using `make`instead of `midas_build` is a certainly a gain in time.
+In any case, doing the build in parallel on the frontend using `make` instead of `midas_build` is a certainly a gain in time.
 Don't forget however to do a proper `make install` afterward for the binaries to be copied to the `midas_abs` directory, see comments on this [in the following section](#the-install-target)

 ### The install target